The Challengers (game show): Tournament of Champions

 For the first two months that The Challengers was on the air, contestants were not only competing to win money but were also trying to earn spots in the show's Tournament of Champions.
 The tournament was conducted the week of November 12, 1990, and its structure was similar to the one employed by Jeopardy! during its own tournaments.

 The nine highest winning contestants through November 9, 1990 qualified for the tournament.
-They then competed, three at a time, over the first three days of the tournament.
+They competed three at a time over the first three days of the tournament.
 The winners advanced to the finals, which began on November 15 and were a two-day, cumulative score match.
-The contestant with the highest total score after those two days would be rewarded with a $25,000 bonus.
-As in regular play, all participants kept whatever money they had earned.
+The contestant with the highest total score after those two days won a $25,000 bonus.
+All participants kept whatever money they had earned.

 Teachers Tournament

 Nine teachers competed, using the same format as the Tournament of Champions and awarding a $10,000 bonus to the overall winner.